DocCaliban/ultima-maps-parser/README.md

 > **Note:** We highly recommend purchasing a legal copy of Ultima III, for example from [Good Old Games](https://www.gog.com/), so you can obtain the data files legitimately.
 This ensures you are working with valid, licensed assets.

-# Install Data Files

-To run the Ultima III map renderer, you need the actual game data files.
-Specifically, you need:

-- `SHAPES.ULT` or `SHAPES.EGA` – contains the tiles/shapes used in the maps.
-- All Ultima III map files, for example: `MOON.ULT`, `FAWN.ULT`, etc.

-Place all of these files in the `Data/Ultima-3` folder in the project.

-> **Note:** It’s highly recommended to purchase a legal copy of the game on [Good Old Games](https://www.gog.com/) so that you have valid data files.

 # Run the Ultima III Map Renderer

 Run the interactive renderer with: